CBD for proctitis

 When is CBD useful for proctitis – and when is it not?

-What causes and symptoms does proctitis have?
+What are the causes and symptoms of proctitis?

 An inflammation of the rectum can be accompanied by the following symptoms: